Hahn/Cock: Meanings

 It was unveiled on 25 July 2013 by Mayor of London Boris Johnson.
 He pointed out the irony that the cockerel, an unofficial national emblem of France, was standing in a square commemorating a famous British victory over the French.
 Fritsch has said that she was unaware of the connection until it was explained to her.
 According to Fritsch, she chose the cockerel to represent strength and regeneration, "but it's a nice humorous side-effect to have something French in a place that celebrates victory over Napoleon.
 He has come back as a cockerel!"
 Johnson said in his speech that "I hope French people will not take it as excessive British chauvinism – but for me it stands for the recent British triumph in the Tour de France, which we have won twice in a row ... it is a symbol of French sporting pride, brought like a chicken to London.
 We have mounted this French cock at the heart of our imperial square."

-Fritsch and Johnson have both noted the sexual double entendre in the work's name – hahn in German has the same double meaning as "cock" in English – and the artist admits that it is consciously intended as a play on words.
+Fritsch and Johnson have both noted the sexual double entendre in the work's name – in English – and the artist admits that it is consciously intended as a play on words.
 She highlighted the fact that Trafalgar Square itself has a somewhat phallic character: "It's about male posing, about showing power, about showing ... erections!
 I mean, look at that column!"
 Asked whether he felt that the cock had crushed his manhood, Johnson said: "No, not at all.
 I am happy to channel the power and enthusiasm of that bird; I feel inspired by its regal manner and mood of confidence."
 He told the crowd that he would "not lapse into double entendres and ask how long this wonderful creature will 'stay up' in the square," before unveiling what he called a "big, blue ... bird."